elysiajs/documentation/docs/essential/path.md

 A path starts after the origin.
 Prefix with **/** and ends before search query **(?)**

-We can categorized the URL and path as follows:
+We can categorize the URL and path as follows:

 | URL                             | Path         |
 | ------------------------------- | ------------ |